husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

 Open the hConfig app on your smartphone and follow the wizard that will show you how to connect CORE2 to your Wi-Fi network and your Husarion cloud account.
 After you select the Wi-Fi network for your CORE2 in the hConfig app, you can proceed to the next steps.

 hConfig app will ask you to add a new device.
-Open https://cloud.husarion.com in your browser and sign in
+Open https://cloud.husarion.com in your browser and sign in.

 ![image](/assets/img/howToStart/1_signin.png)

-Click "Add new device"
+Click "Add new device".

 ![image](/assets/img/howToStart/2_addNewDevice.png)

-Enter a name for you CORE2 powered device
+Enter a name for you CORE2 powered device.

 ![image](/assets/img/howToStart/3_enterName.png)

-Scan QR code using your hConfig app
+Scan QR code using your hConfig app.

 ![image](/assets/img/howToStart/4_scanQr.png)